 If the eligible employee has depleted or will shortly deplete his/her annual and sick leave reserves, the employee may submit a request for shared leave to the Office of Human Resources & Legal Affairs (HR).
-The employee will be required to certify that their illness or injury, or their family/household member’s illness or injury, meets the standard of “severe” or “extraordinary” by submitting the medical certification form included in the Shared Leave Request packet before a decision regarding the shared leave request can be made.
+The employee will be required to certify that their illness or injury, or their family/household member’s illness or injury, meets the standard of serious or extreme and/or life threatening by submitting the medical certification form included in the Shared Leave Request packet before a decision regarding the shared leave request can be made.

 For those called to military duty, Green River College will require a copy of the military orders verifying the employee’s required absence.

 For those requesting shared leave due to being a victim of domestic violence, sexual assault, or stalking as defined in RCW 41.04.655, Green River College will require the appropriate documentation such as a police report, court order, documentation from an attorney or victims’ advocate, or the employee’s written statement (refer to the GRC HR-37 Domestic Violence Leave policy).

 For employees requesting shared leave for state of emergency service, the employee must have the necessary skills for the humanitarian relief organized and provide documentation of acceptance by the governmental or nonprofit organization engaged in that effort.